 Chinese tourists have caught the attention of travel agencies and hotels from every corner of the world.
-So what is the reason for this peaked interest on the Chinese travelers?
-And what makes up of this emerging demographic and how to attract them to your destination?
+So what is the reason for this peaked interest in Chinese travelers?
+And what makes up this emerging demographic and how to attract them to your destination?

-Why you have to focus on these tourists?
+Why do you have to focus on these tourists?

 Chinese travellers are a targeted group because of the number of the Chinese population and their ever-growing consumption capacities.
 Let us analyze these factors so we can better understand the potential of this massive market.

 As stated in the Annual Report of China Outbound Tourism Development 2009-2012, there have been 70.25 million Chinese tourists traveling abroad just in 2011, with an increase of 22%. source China National Tourism Bureau

 According to its quantity, China’s outbound market has already been one of the biggest markets on the globe, 1.2 times the US market, and 3.5 times the Japanese market.

 China has already surpassed Japan and become the No.1 outbound tourism market.
 According to World Travel Organization, there will be an estimated 100 million Chinese people travelling abroad by 2020.

 Tourists from China are generous in consumption

 According to the data in 2011, Chinese tourists have become the most generous spending tourists in London, with 203.04 pounds on a single expense, 10% higher than that of the second country.
 The U.S. also benefits plenty from Chinese tourists who spend on average $7,107 per person, topping the chart on average expense again.
 From the chart below, we can see that most of the money spent abroad by Chinese tourists is on shopping.